dakilaledesma/intro-ml/hw3-tutorial.md

 <sub> ** Note: Not really accurate, but is used as a visual analogy.
 Image from http://ccis2k.org/iajit/PDF/vol.1,no.2/10-nagla.pdf </sub>

-As you can see, the pixels that are already very dark *don't* change value a lot, but the pixels within the image that are roughly halfway in the middle of black and white in the original image get pushed closer to the extremities (in this case, they turn whiter).
+You can think of it as the pixels that are already very dark *don't* change value a lot, but the pixels within the image that are roughly halfway in the middle of black and white in the original image get pushed closer to the extremities (in this case, they turn whiter).

 Using sigmoids is good in this scenario, but you do not always want to do this.
 If you’re not predicting binary classifications but rather regressions, using sigmoids doesn't make a lot of sense.

 Take my one of my research projects that focuses on human motion data.
 Let's assume that in the GIFs you see below, the pixels from the left to right represent some x-values.
-We are then taking the x-values of my foot and putting it through a hypothetical sigmoid:
+We are then taking the x-values of my foot and putting it through a "sigmoid":

 "Linear" Activation | "Sigmoid" Activation
 ------------ | -------------